 - 1. Member must have been enrolled in photography (5) or more years or member must be age 15-19 & been enrolled in photography for at least (2) years. - 2.
 Exhibit will consist of (10) 8 x 10 photos showing skill development in one of the following photography areas: Portraiture, Special Effects (not done with computer), Landscape, Photo Journalism, Black & White, Nature/Wildlife or Graphic Design (computer skills with photos).
-Photos may have been created over multiple project years. - 3.
+Photos must be the result of the current 4-H year. - 3.
 Photos may be color except if Black and White option is chosen and must be unmounted. - 4.
 An information sheet must accompany each photo giving brand and model of camera used to create the photo.
-The settings for focal length, aperture, mode and shutter speed must also be listed. - A one page summary should accompany the portfolio listing the goal for pursuing this area of photography and what skills were learned.
+The settings for focal length, aperture, mode and shutter speed must also be listed.
+Sheet can be downloaded from Kansas4h.org, if form fillable, and required. - 5.
+A one page summary should accompany the portfolio listing the goal for pursuing this area of photography and what skills were learned.

 Mentors should be acknowledged.
 Career exploration can be described. - 6.
 Exhibit will be presented in a notebook designed for portfolio review with pages for required information from #4 and #5.

-Department BB - Project Notebooks/Displays
+Project Notebooks/Displays